ScuolaNormaleSuperiore/rag-guardrails/DOC/TestingCode.md

 Suggested procedure:

-1. Ensure the relevant output detector is enabled in the admin panel, for example `Output privacy guard: block e-mail addresses`.
+1. Ensure the relevant output detector is enabled in the admin panel, for example `Output privacy guard: block e-mail`.
-2. If you want to test the output path in isolation, disable the corresponding input detector first, for example `Input privacy guard: block e-mail addresses`, so the turn is not stopped on `fast_reply`.
+2. If you want to test the output path in isolation, disable the corresponding input detector first, for example `Input privacy guard: block e-mail`, so the turn is not stopped on `fast_reply`.
 3. Ask a benign help-desk question that is likely to make the model echo personal data in the answer, for example by explicitly requesting a reply that repeats an e-mail address or a phone number.
 4. Confirm that the user does **not** receive the generated answer containing the data, but the configured static output-side fallback instead.
 5. Confirm in `docker compose logs -f cheshire-cat-core` that the block line is the output-side one: